Lellansin/node-time-grid/README.md

-# node-time-grid
+# TimeGrid

-This one is too lazy to write sth.
+This man is too lazy to write anything.